 Bonuses that are described as “non-cashable” may not be withdrawn.
-You may still withdraw anything that you win with the bonus, but the bonus money itself may only be used to place wagers and win more money.
+You may still withdraw anything that you win with the bonus, but players may only use the bonus money itself to place wagers and win more money.
 Once you have met the wagering requirements, you’re free to withdraw anything you have won so far.
-As soon as you withdraw your winnings, the original bonus funds simply vanish.
+As soon as you withdraw your winnings, the original bonus funds vanish.

 Free Spins Bonuses

-Free spins bonuses are designed specifically for slots players and, as the name suggests, offer free spins.
-In most cases, free-spins bonuses are used to promote a specific slot machine, usually one that is relatively new.
-Some free spins bonuses are issued immediately to anyone who signs up for a new account while others require a deposit first.
+Free spins bonuses are designed specifically for slot players and offer free spins, as the name suggests.
+In most cases, free-spins bonuses are used to promote a specific slot machine, usually, one that is relatively new.
+Some free spins bonuses are issued immediately to anyone who signs up for a new account, while others require a deposit first.

 The advantage of a free spins bonus is that you get a chance to try a specific slot machine without risking your own money.
 If you get 50 spins, for example, the first fifty times you push the “spin” button, no money is taken from your account.
 Anything you win with your free spins may be withdrawn as cash.

-It is just as important to read the terms and conditions of any free spins bonus as it is for any other type of offer.
-Some free spins bonuses are as good as they sound up front, but others may come with additional terms such as wagering requirements, maximum win limits and more.
-We will always mention any relevant terms and conditions attached to offers listed here at Bettingonuses.com, but we do urge you to read through the terms for any bonus that you see listed elsewhere.
+It is just as important to read the terms and conditions of any free spins bonus for any other type of offer.
+Some free spins bonuses are as good as they sound upfront, but others may come with additional terms such as wagering requirements, maximum win limits, and more.
+We will always mention any relevant terms and conditions attached to offers listed here at BettingBonuses.com, but we urge you to read through the terms for any bonus you see listed elsewhere.

 No-Deposit Casino Bonuses

-Most casino bonuses require a deposit in order to claim the bonus, but you will find the occasional offer that does not require a deposit at all.
-In that case, all you need to do is register an account and the bonus is yours.
+Most casino bonuses require a deposit to claim the bonus, but you will find the occasional offer that does not require a deposit at all.
+In that case, all you need to do is register an account, and the bonus is yours.

 No-deposit bonuses are more likely to have terms and conditions that place an upper limit on how valuable these offers really are.
 For example, it is common for no-deposit casino bonuses to come with win limits that specify a maximum amount of money that you can win (and withdraw) by using the bonus funds.
 No-deposit bonuses also tend to be smaller than bonuses that require a deposit.